zeux/zeux.github.io/_posts/2016-12-01-metal-retrospective.md

 ---
 [^1]: The numbers are for 128 KB worth of data updated per frame (two 32x16x32 RGBA8 regions) on A10
+[^2]: Yeah, okay, and maybe a week to fix a few bugs discovered during testing